MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/windows-vm.md

 titleSuffix: Azure Reference Architectures
 description: Best practices for running a Windows virtual machine on Azure.
 author: telmosampaio
-ms.date: 09/13/2018
+ms.date: 12/13/2018
 ---

 # Run a Windows virtual machine on Azure

-This article shows proven practices for running a Windows virtual machine (VM) on Azure.
-Provisioning an Azure VM requires some additional components besides the VM itself, including networking and storage resources.
+Provisioning an virtual machine (VM) in Azure requires some additional components besides the VM itself, including networking and storage resources.
+This article shows best practices for running a Windows VM on Azure.

 ![Windows VM in Azure](./images/single-vm-diagram.png)